 Most compliments I receive are often about my cheerful attitude ( and friendly personality.
 Those characteristics are quite difficult to convey over a website but you'll have to trust me until we meet in person.

 I began my wedding photography career staying out of sight and avoiding any sort of attention.
-After years of experience, I now take real pleasure in organising any sort of formal shots at weddings, leaning out of windows or over a balcony to get a "the big group" photo or running a pop-up photo studio in the evening so friends and family can pull silly faces or you can drag that one person who's been avoiding photos all day but has now, has relaxed enough to recreate Michael Jacksons "Beat It" dance moves and so is too tired to put up a fight.
+After years of experience, I now take real pleasure in organising any sort of formal shots at weddings, leaning out of windows or over a balcony to get a "the big group" photo or running a pop-up photo studio in the evening so friends and family can pull silly faces or you can drag that one person who's been avoiding photos all day but by now, has relaxed enough to recreate Michael Jacksons "Beat It" dance moves and so is too tired to put up a fight.

 Whatever you need or want, if it requires camera equipment and someone who knows what they are doing, I'm your man.
 Although taking photographs is of course my priority, I take pride in making sure I do everything I can to make sure any event goes smoothly.